gircore/gir.core/README.md

 ## Licensing terms
 Gir.Core is licensed under the terms of the MIT-License.
 Please see the [LICENSE](LICENSE) file for further information.

-The [Gir.Core logo](logo.svg) is build upon the work of the [original GTK logo](https://wiki.gnome.org/Projects/GTK/Logo) from Andreas Nilsson which is licensed under the [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.txt) and was relicensed under CC BY-SA 3.0.
+The [Gir.Core logo](logo.svg) is built upon the [original GTK logo](https://wiki.gnome.org/Projects/GTK/Logo) by Andreas Nilsson which is licensed under the [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.txt) and was relicensed under CC BY-SA 3.0.
 Therefore the Gir.Core logo is licensed under the [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en), too.